 - Pitt-Cinci Stage Coach Trail - 1.3 Miles

 - Quarry Loop Trail - 0.5 Mile

 Adjacent to the park, Clifton Gorge State Nature Preserve offers additional hiking trails which can be accessed from the park, however, pets are not allowed in the state nature preserve.

 Mountain bikes are permitted on 9.7 miles of interconnected single-use and multi-use trails.
 Trail segments with mostly level terrain are suited to novice cyclists, while ramps, log jumps, climbs, and creek crossings provide more challenges for intermediate cyclists.

 - Arboretum Trail (Observatory Trail) - 1.2 Miles

-Under the proper winter conditions, park guests can enjoy sledding and cross-country skiing.
+Under the proper winter conditions, park guests can enjoy sledding near the lower shelter house and cross-country skiing.

 History & Natural Features

 Some of the first people to experience the area's beauty were the Moundbuilders, and later, the Shawnee Native Americans.
 Just 5 miles south of Yellow Springs, approximately where the town of Oldtown is now, was the site of Old Chillicothe, one of the leading Shawnee settlements in Ohio.
 The great Shawnee warrior, Tecumseh, was a frequent visitor here and at the nearby James Galloway House, which is maintained by the Greene County Historical Society.